followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/width.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the width of the column in pixels or percentages.
+Specifies the column's width in pixels or percentages.
+Ignored if less than [minWidth](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#minWidth).
 <!--/shortDescription-->

 <!--fullDescription-->
-This option is ignored if its value is less than [minWidth](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#minWidth).
+The option can hold a value of the following types:

+ - **Number**
+    The column's width in pixels.
+ - **String**
+    A CSS-accepted measurement of the column's width (for example, *"55px"*, *"80%"* and *"auto"*).

 #####See Also#####
 - [columnAutoWidth]({basewidgetpath}/Configuration/#columnAutoWidth)